njordhov/droidbox/README.md

     lein droid doall

-A basic app should now be running on the device.
+After completion a basic app should be running on the device.
 For more options see:

 https://github.com/clojure-android/lein-droid

-Troubleshooting - if Creating Dex is aborted on lein droid build... consider increase the RAM for the VM (512 is too little, 1024 works for plain ubuntu 14.04 with no gui)

 Copyright ©2014 Terje Norderhaug